Ports

 OpenStack CLI

-- Make sure that the device is on a subnet that meets the requirements, see the Prepare a private subnet to connect a public IP address in the Public IP Addresses tutorial for details.
+- Make sure that the device is in a subnet that meets the requirements; for more details, see the Prepare a private subnet for connecting a public IP address subsection of the Public IP addresses instruction.

-- Go to Network → Private Networks tab.
+- Go to the Network section → Private networks tab.

-- In the port card of the cloud server or load balancer, click Connect Public IP.
+- In the port card for a cloud server or load balancer, click Connect public IP.

 - Select a public IP address.